hapax/hapax.github.io/assets/simple-physics.md

 ### 4.2.
 Collisions <a id="sec-4-2" name="sec-4-2"></a>

-Collisions occur when objects (like cars) happen to occupy the same space.
+Collisions occur when objects (like cars) happen to be in the same space.
+If you want to avoid collisions (like cars), or count how many happen over time (as in gases), you should keep track of the space objects occupy over time.

+The simplest way to do this to look at the funny sort

 If a fluid particle comes within a distance $r$ of the pollen, a